 The latest updates, reviews and unmissable series to watch and more!

 Sophia Soto has a passion for all things entertainment.
-She is a member of The Hollywood Critics Association and currently writes for The Nerds of Color.
+She is a member of The Hollywood Creative Alliance and currently writes for The Nerds of Color.
 You can also see her work on What To Watch, Remezcla, Looper, Den of Geek, Young Hollywood and more.
 Some of her favorite shows include Grey's Anatomy, The Goldbergs, Riverdale and Roswell, New Mexico.
 She is a complete Marvel nerd as well!